usnistgov/ARIAC/docs/tutorials/tutorial_1.rst

 Competition Interface
 ----------------------

-Copy the following into ``competition_interface.py``:
+The competition interface used in this tutorial is shown in :numref:`competitioninterface-tutorial1`.

 .. code-block:: python
-    :caption: Content of competition_interface.py for tutorial 1.
+    :caption: Competition interface for tutorial 1
+    :name: competitioninterface-tutorial1

     import rclpy
     from rclpy.node import Node